jardiscore/dbquery/README.md

 ## Acknowledgments

 Built with modern PHP practices and battle-tested in production environments.
 DbQuery represents years of real-world enterprise development experience, distilled into a single, powerful library.

-**Special thanks** to all contributors, early adopters, and users who help improve this library through feedback and contributions.